 information that the Supreme Court has ruled on.
 Timothy Carpenter was

-convicted in several armed robberies at Radio Shack and T-Mobile stores
+convicted in several armed robberies in Ohio and Michigan after law enforcement

 The lower courts ruled that cellphone location data isn’t protected